 - Machine comes part pre-assembled

-Sunny Health & Fitness Pro Indoor Bike SF-B901B— Most Economic
+Sunny Health Fitness Pro Indoor Bike SF-B901B— Best Value

 The final model on the list has the heaviest flywheel and is a heavy machine at 102 lbs.
 With a 40 lb flywheel, you can be sure of a smooth and satisfactory ride.

 Suitable for users with inseam Max.
 41 in / Min.
-29 in and maximum supported weight is 275 lbs.
-Product weight is 102 lb.
+29 in and the maximum supported weight is 275 lbs.
+The product weight is 102 lb.

 Warranty Description 3yr / 180 day Manufacturer Warranty